William McMahon: Later parliamentary career (1972–1982)

 After the 1974 election, McMahon returned to the backbench for the first time since 1951.
-In the lead-up to the dismissal of the Whitlam Government in 1975, he strongly defended the power of the Senate to block supply.
+In the lead-up to the dismissal of the Whitlam government in 1975, he strongly defended the power of the Senate to block supply.
 However, he believed that Governor-General John Kerr had acted unconstitutionally in dismissing the prime minister, and said that he would have challenged the decision in the High Court if he had been in Whitlam's position.
 McMahon believed that those responsible for the "loans affair" – including Whitlam and several of his ministers – had acted illegally and should be prosecuted for their involvement.
 He assisted Danny Sankey (a private citizen) in bringing a private prosecution against Whitlam, which eventually came before the High Court as Sankey v Whitlam.
 Malcolm Fraser had promised Kerr that his government would bring no action against its predecessor, and was frustrated by McMahon's actions.
 In his memoirs, he said: "I knew McMahon was running around up to his tricks ...
 I couldn't control what he did, but I could make damn sure that the government, my government, did not get involved".

 Prior to the 1977 election, McMahon was unsuccessfully challenged for Liberal preselection by John Abel, whose Division of Evans had been abolished in an electoral redistribution.
 After being re-elected, he became the joint Father of the House of Representatives with Clyde Cameron.
 He was the sole Father of the House after the 1980 election, winning election for a fourteenth and final time at the age of 72.
-In his final years in parliament he was often critical of the Fraser Government.
-McMahon left parliament in January 1982, citing dissatisfaction with the 1981 budget as a major factor in his decision to retire before a general election.
+In his final years in parliament he was often critical of the Fraser government.
+McMahon left parliament after 32 years in January 1982, citing dissatisfaction with the 1981 budget as a major factor in his decision to retire before a general election.
 He nominated future prime minister Malcolm Turnbull as his preferred successor in Lowe, but the Liberal Party chose another candidate Philip Taylor.
 The by-election was won by the Labor Party on a 9.4-point swing.